gombadi/dnsseeder/README.md

 ## Usage

-    $ dnsseeder -h <domain respond to> -net <network to seed>
+    $ dnsseeder -v -netfile <filename1,filename2>

 An easy way to run the program is with tmux or screen.
 This enables you to log out and leave the program running.

 If you want to be able to view the web interface then add -w port for the web server to listen on.
 If this is not provided then no web interface will be available.
-With the web site running you can then access the site by http://localhost:port/statusCG
+With the web site running you can then access the site by http://localhost:port/summary

 **NOTE -** For security reasons the web server will only listen on localhost so you will need to either use an ssh tunnel or proxy requests via a web server like Nginx or Apache.

 ```

 Command line Options:
--h hostname to serve
+-netfile comma seperated list of json network config files to load
--net The network to seed.
-Currently twister, bitcoin, bitcoin-test
+-j write a sample network config file in json format and exit.
 -p port to listen on for DNS requests
 -d Produce debug output
 -v Produce verbose output